Key Takeaways

 - Carbonated beverages.

 Though some people choose to eliminate all possible triggers from their diet, there is limited evidence regarding the effectiveness of this approach.
-Not everyone will experience symptoms with all of these foods, and some people notice other food triggers.

 One option is to keep a food and symptom log to record what you ate before experiencing acid reflux.
-This can be a helpful way to identify your personal food or beverage triggers.

-Meal Plan for Acid Reflux
+Meal Plan For Acid Reflux

 Below is a seven-day acid reflux meal plan that excludes common trigger foods and is high in fiber.
-It includes recommendations for leftovers and meal preparation to minimize your cooking time.

 Day 1